 The spreadsheet indicates the activity that must be used for filling the phantom (this will also be referred to as the “background”) and the “hot” cylinders (“lesions”).
 Care must be taken to ensure that the solutions in the background and 1,000 ml bag (or bottle) are thoroughly mixed.

 Be sure to adjust the "zero" and "background" settings on your dose calibrator.
 Follow the directions below to measure (± 10%) the doses and activate the PET phantom.
-Please record all information on the Phantom Dilution Worksheet.
+Please record all information on the Phantom Dilution Worksheet (attached below).

 Phantom Dose Chart